10 Best Help Desk Software Shortlist

 Cons:

-• Can be overwhelming for smaller operations
+- Can be complex for smaller businesses

 Kayako presents itself as an adept customer support platform tailored to provide businesses with tools that align every customer interaction into a unified journey.
 Its notable focus on mapping customer interactions across different channels justifies its role as the best tool for unified customer journeys.